If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Keep away from Predators

-The one thing you should not do with brace comb that you have removed from the beehive, is leave it lying around in the apiary or near any beehives.
+The one thing you should not do with brace comb that you have removed from the beehive is leave it lying around in the apiary or near any beehives.
 Comb has the potential to attract some very nasty pests and predators of honey bees.
-Ants will be drawn to the comb, same as bears if there are any in your area.
+Ants will be drawn to the comb, the same as bears if there are any in your area.
 The comb gives off a smell that attracts these unwanted intruders to it.
 After they get to the comb, they might find out that there is a beehive full of more comb and honey nearby.
 They will attack your beehive and cause a lot of destruction.
-If you have no use for removed comb and do not want your bees to reuse it in the beehive, discard it far from the apiary.
+If you have no use for the removed comb and do not want your bees to reuse it in the beehive, discard it far from the apiary.

 When bees build brace comb, it usually attaches to frames and the inner surfaces of the beehive cavity.
 This could be the beehive box in Langstroth and Warré hives or the sloping surface in top bar hives.
 When it is built and attached to honeycomb in the beehive, it makes it difficult and dangerous to remove beehive frames and top bars.
-It is best to cut it away from regular honeycomb before you attempt removal of beehive frames or top bars for inspection or harvesting of beehive products.
+It is best to cut it away from regular honeycomb before you attempt the removal of beehive frames or top bars for inspection or harvesting of beehive products.

 Preventing brace comb from being built is easy.
 It requires the beekeeper to take steps and put in place measures that are inexpensive.
 These steps and measures should be incorporated into your beehive maintenance and management procedures.
 You can encounter brace comb in your beehive at any time in beekeeping, even with newly installed honey bee colonies.
 Both beginner and experienced beekeepers can prevent honey bees from building brace comb, and can remove it if any is built in the beehive.
 Use the information, guidelines and tips in this article to keep your beehives free of unwanted comb.